-Our promo film featuring actor Liam Neeson has launched on UN World Day Against Trafficking in Persons.
+Our promo film featuring actor Liam Neeson has premiered on UN World Day Against Trafficking in Persons.

 The film, shot in New York, is for Its A Penalty Campaign and has already reached 135.5 million audience world wide during the first week since the launch.